hafsamuskan/208x1a0587-HafsaMuskanShaik/README.md

 # Route and its funcitonality:

 For this use any API client like Postman or Thunder Client.
-Here I used Postman
+Here I used Postman.

 # Step 1: Create Route
 1. This route is used to create a post in database with the following fields. title & description.
-2. In postmon create a collection and add new requests and select methods based on operation
+2. In postman create a collection and add new requests and select methods based on operation
          get: to get all the data: http://localhost:4000/posts/ get the specific data based on id: http://localhost:4000/posts/<id>
          post: http://localhost:4000/posts